 #3 – The Best Indoor Cycling Bike Under $300!
 Sunny Health and Fitness Pro

-This is actually one of the best-selling indoor cycling bikes on Amazon.
+This is actually one of the best-selling indoor cycling bikes on Amazon. and we probably see more of this bike sell through our site than any other model.
 Even better, it consistently collects 4 and 5 star reviews from its users (nearly 400 reviews to read!).

 If you enjoy cyling class, and want to be able to workout from home, this is an excellent choice.
 The bike has enough similar features to the higher-end bikes so that you will feel right at home on it, without the expensive touches that tend to rapidly drive up the costs of these bikes.